Jason94/identity-resolution/README.md

 ### Step 1: Generate vector encodings for each contact

-The first step of our algorithm is to generate a[vector representation](https://mathinsight.org/vector_introduction) of each contact in our database.
+The first step of the algorithm is to generate a[vector representation](https://mathinsight.org/vector_introduction) of each contact in the database.
 This is what the first model, the __vector-encoder__ is trained to do.
 The vector-encoder model transforms a row of contact data like this:

 ```
 John Doe, johndoe@email.com, 123-123-1212, AK